 -a proposed timeline for the 8-week period of proposed research

 - A letter of reference from the intended faculty mentor.
 The letter should speak to the quality of the proposed research, to the Scholar's preparedness for conducting a methodologically sound research project, and to the preparations made for maintaining a close mentor-mentee relationship over the course of the proposed research.
 (The letter should be sent separately by the faculty member to protect confidentiality.)

-- Applications should be submitted to the Assistant Dean of Undergraduate Education at email@example.com by February 23, 2018.
+- Applications should be submitted to the Assistant Dean of Undergraduate Programs at email@example.com by February 23, 2018.
 The subject line should read "Summer Scholars Program."